ooftv/oofvideosync/README.md

 # oofvideosync
 for syncing video playback on multiple machines on the network

+This is a work in progress and as of May 2020 still doesn't work well.
+Considering to use omxplayer https://github.com/turingmachine/omxplayer-sync but that is not cross platform.

 This requires mplayer to run.
 It doesn't need to compile, it's just a few scripts.
 It should run on any system that has mplayer installed and should play any file mplayer can play.